daniel-nimptsch/demultiplex-scripts/README.md

 Usage: src/pipeline.sh <input_samplesheet> <fastq1> <fastq2> [options]

 Description:
-  This pipeline performs demultiplexing and analysis of paired-end sequencing data.
+This pipeline performs demultiplexing and tracks read count of input and output files as well as read count of found barcodes and primers in paired-end sequencing data.

-  The process includes:
+Pipeline high level overview:
-  1. (Optional) Parsing the Novogene samplesheet to the default INPUT_SAMPLESHEET format (tab-delimited).
+1. (Optional) Parsing a Novogene samplesheet with a particular format to the default <input_samplesheet> format (tab-delimited).
+This step may be skipped if
-     This step may be skipped if INPUT_SAMPLESHEET is already in the correct format: sample_name<tab>forward_barcode<tab>reverse_barcode<tab>forward_barcode_name<tab>reverse_barcode_name<tab>forward_primer<tab>reverse_primer<tab>primer_name
+    <input_samplesheet> is already in the correct tsv format with following
+    columns: sample_name, forward_barcode, reverse_barcode, forward_barcode_name,
+    reverse_barcode_name, forward_primer, reverse_primer, primer_name
-  2. Creating barcode and primer FASTA files for demultiplexing and motif counting, and generating a pattern file for copying demultiplexed FASTQs.
+2. Creating barcode and primer pattern FASTA files for demultiplexing and motif counting, and generating a pattern file for copying demultiplexed FASTQs from cutadapt.
-  3. Counting reads in the input FASTQ files.
+3. Counting reads in the input FASTQ files with seqkit stats.
-  4. Counting motifs using seqkit.
+4. (Optional) Counting motifs using seqkit locate (only if --count-motifs flag is used).
 5. Demultiplexing with cutadapt (default: combinatorial dual indices, min overlap 3, max error rate 0.14).
 6. Copying demultiplexed FASTQs according to the pattern file.
 7. Tracking reads for both output and intermediary demultiplexed FASTQs.
 8. Creating an Ampliseq-compatible samplesheet for further processing.

 Note: Default demultiplexing parameters are set for barcodes of length 7.
-Adjust as needed.

 Outputs:
     - Demultiplexed FASTQ files (stored in <output_dir>/demux_renamed/)
     - Read count reports:
-    * For input FASTQs (stored in the input FASTQ directory)
+        * For input FASTQs (stored in <output_dir>/input_data/)
-    * For demultiplexed FASTQs (stored in <output_dir>/demux_renamed/ and <output_dir>/work/fastqs/)
+        * For demultiplexed FASTQs (stored in <output_dir>/demux_renamed/ and
+          <output_dir>/work/fastqs/)
-  - Motif count report (stored in the input FASTQ directory)
+    - Motif count report (optional, only if --count-motifs is used; stored in
+        <output_dir>/input_data/)
     - Ampliseq-compatible samplesheet (stored in <output_dir>/demux_renamed/)
-  - Intermediate files (barcodes, primers, patterns) (stored in <output_dir>/work/)
+    - Intermediate files (barcodes, primers, patterns) (stored in
+        <output_dir>/work/)

 Arguments:
     <input_samplesheet>     Path to the input samplesheet
     <fastq1>                Path to the first FASTQ file (R1)
     <fastq2>                Path to the second FASTQ file (R2)

 Options:
+    -o, --output <dir>      Output directory for demultiplexed files (default:
+                            ./data/demultiplex)
-  -o, --output <dir>     Output directory for demultiplexed files (default: ./data/demultiplex) -e, --error-rate <rate> Maximum expected error rate (default: 0.14) --min-overlap <int>    Minimum overlap length for adapter matching (default: 3) --novogene-samplesheet Use this flag if the input is a Novogene samplesheet -c, --combinatorial    Use combinatorial dual indexes for demultiplexing -h, --help             Display this help message and exit
+    -e, --error-rate <rate> Maximum expected error rate (default: 0.14) --min-overlap <int>     Minimum overlap length for adapter matching (default: 3)
+    --novogene-samplesheet  Use this flag if the input is a Novogene samplesheet (default: false)
+    -c, --combinatorial     Use combinatorial dual indexes for demultiplexing (default: unique dual indices)
+    --count-motifs          Execute motif counting step (default: false) -h, --help              Display this help message and exit

 Example:
-  src/pipeline.sh input_samplesheet.tsv R1.fastq.gz R2.fastq.gz -o output_dir -e 0.1 --min-overlap 5 -c
+src/pipeline.sh input_samplesheet.tsv R1.fastq.gz R2.fastq.gz -o output_dir -e 0.1 --min-overlap 5 -c --count-motifs
 ```

 ## Individual Scripts